General Surgery vs Radiology: Salary, Lifestyle & Training (2026)

 Compensation Growth Trajectory

-Physician salaries in both specialties typically increase with experience, with the largest jumps in the first 5-10 years post-training.
+Physician salaries in both General Surgery and Radiology typically increase with experience, with the largest jumps in the first 5-10 years post-training.
 Partnership or ownership in private practice can meaningfully accelerate earnings.
+For detailed breakdowns, explore the General Surgery and Radiology salary-by-experience pages.

 Related Comparisons